krose422/Contact-List/Readme.md

-## Welcome to My Repo

-> I am your Readme.md file, you should probably update me.
+## Contact List

+#### Creating an online contact form / persisting list

+> Using Backbone models and collections

 ## Usage

+- npm install
+- bower install

 This template contains some simple `gulp` tasks.
 They are as follows:

 - `gulp watch`: This will launch a Node Server and start the standard `watchlist` task
 - `gulp bower`: This will move the bower components into their proper location.
 This will run during the `watch` task, but you may need to run it manually once in a while